leanprover/vscode-lean4/vscode-lean4/manual/manual.md

 The specific settings of the Lean 4 VS Code extension are described in detail in later sections.

+The Lean 4 VS Code extensions sets a number of default settings for Lean 4 documents:
+- **'Editor: Insert Spaces': true**.
+Pressing `Tab` will insert spaces.
+- **'Editor: Tab Size': 2**.
+Pressing `Tab` will insert two spaces.
+- **'Files: Encoding': UTF-8**.
+Files use the [UTF-8 encoding](https://en.wikipedia.org/wiki/UTF-8).
+- **'Files: Eol': \n**.
+All lines use `\n` as the line break symbol for consistency between Windows and Unix based operating systems.
+- **'Files: Insert Final Newline': true**.
+All files are terminated by an empty line.
+- **'Files: Trim Final Newlines': true**.
+There is only a single empty line at the end of each file.
+- **'Files: Trim Trailing Whitespace': true**.
+There is no redundant whitespace at the end of a line.

+It is recommended to leave these settings at their default.
+Nonetheless, these default settings can be overriden in the ['Settings' page of VS Code](command:workbench.action.openSettings2) by first entering `@lang:lean4` into the settings search bar and then changing the respective setting.

 <br/>

 | ![](images/settings_page.png) |